 This device is shaped and designed like a mouth guard that is used by boxers and athletes.
 But this one has a slim design so it fits naturally and comfortably into your mouth.
 The size is also large enough that you won’t have to worry about choking with it during sleep.
-It is custom fitted by your TMJ dentist to ensure a snug fit.
+Get it custom fitted by TMJ specialist in Sydney to ensure a snug fit.
 There are also some designs of mouth guards that are intended to protect you from teeth grinding or clenching during sleep.

 Currently, there are two types of snoring mouth guards in the market: mandibular repositioning device and the tongue retaining device.
 A mandibular repositioning device is designed to reposition your lower jaw so that it is situated forward and down, creating an open path for your respiratory system while you sleep.
 On the other hand, the tongue retaining device ensures that your tongue stays in place in order to prevent it from blocking your airways.
 When your airway is open, you can stop snoring.

 The use of mouth guards for snoring is now one of the most popular treatment options for snoring because of the ease of use.
 But the popularity of this anti-snoring device has resulted in many cheap imitations in the market that are not as effective.
 Make sure to check the mouth guard you buy is FDA-approved or provided by a snoring specialist.